vippsas/vipps-epayment-api/operations/cancel.md

 If you no longer wish to initiate settlement of the remaining funds on a payment then you should cancel the payment:
-[`POST:/payments/{reference}/cancel`][cancel-payment-endpoint].
+[`POST:/epayment/v1/payments/{reference}/cancel`][cancel-payment-endpoint].
 Cancelling a payment provides a good user experience and synchronizes the user's bank statement and Vipps payment overview with their expectations from a merchant.

 A payment can be cancelled via the API or [portal.vipps.no](https://portal.vipps.no) at any point until the payment is fully captured.
 A cancellation will release any remaining authorized funds on the customers bank account.

 ## Cancel via the API

-The payment can be cancelled with [`POST:/payments/{reference}/cancel`][cancel-payment-endpoint].
+The payment can be cancelled with [`POST:/epayment/v1/payments/{reference}/cancel`][cancel-payment-endpoint].

 ## Cancel before Authorization

-If the payment has not yet reached the `AUTHORIZED` state a cancellation by the merchant via the API will result in `TERMINATED` state of the payment.
+If the payment has not yet reached the `AUTHORIZED` state, a cancellation by the merchant via the API will result in the `TERMINATED` state for the payment.

-An example response for a cancel request pre-authorization looks like this
+An example response for [`POST:/epayment/v1/payments/{reference}/cancel`][cancel-payment-endpoint] before authorization looks like this:

 ```json
 {